xingyeqishi/smart-upload/README.md

 ## Installation

-You can install smart-Upload via npm
+You can install smart-upload via npm

 ```
 npm install smart-upload